Salzian/Salzian/README.md

 I've been working with Unity / C# since 2017.
 Check out [that one tron game I bought a Steam license for and never used](https://salzian.itch.io/lazerena).

+### 🔧 Rust

+I'm mostly building my private projects in Rust now to learn the language.

 ## 📫 How to reach me: ...